1Password/solutions/item-management/README.md

 ## Use-cases

+### Bulk item creation from input file

+The script and example input file in [create-items-from-input](create-items-from-input) show how you can create items based on an input file list.
+This specific example script generates a password at item creation time.
+Passwords could also be passed in from the input file, if desired.

 ### Bulk selectors

 * You can select items based on several criteria, including the the vault they are stored in, one or more tags, or the value of a field, such as website or username.